buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarineFacilityTypeEnum.md

 A subset of facilities with the primary function of protection or defence of a coastal or flood area.

 ### HYDROLIFT
-A type of vessel launch &amp; recovery facility, also known as a hydraulic lift dock, where ships are lifted vertically by water impounding systems, then floated laterally across the land to berths which subsequently become dry.
+A type of vessel launch & recovery facility, also known as a hydraulic lift dock, where ships are lifted vertically by water impounding systems, then floated laterally across the land to berths which subsequently become dry.

 ### SHIPYARD
 A coastal/waterside facility where ships are built and repaired.